-- Do not use this unit on the same power circuit with any device that will generate line noise (such as an electric motor or variable lighting system). - Before connecting this unit to other devices, turn off the power to all units.
+- Do not connect this unit to same electrical outlet that is being used by an electrical appliance that is controlled by an inverter (such as a refrigerator, washing machine, microwave oven, or air conditioner), or that contains a motor.
+Depending on the way in which the electrical appliance is used, power supply noise may cause this unit to malfunction or may produce audible noise.
+If it is not practical to use a separate electrical outlet, connect a power supply noise filter between this unit and the electrical outlet. - Before connecting this unit to other devices, turn off the power to all units.
 This will help prevent malfunctions and/ or damage to speakers or other devices. - Although the LCD and LEDs are switched off when the POWER switch is switched off, this does not mean that the unit has been completely disconnected from the source of power.
 If you need to turn off the power completely, first turn off the POWER switch, then unplug the power cord from the power outlet.
-For this reason, the outlet into which you choose to connect the power cord's plug should be one that is within easy reach.
+For this reason, the outlet into which you choose to connect the power cord's plug should be one that is within easy reach and readily accessible.